Embed This Data

 - -6.8% growth

 - $8,668 per capita

 - Inflation (CPI):

 - FDI Inflow:

-The top individual income tax rate is 17 percent, and the corporate tax rate was cut to 19 percent effective January 2013.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 38 percent of gross domestic income.
-Public expenditures amount to 46 percent of GDP.
-Public debt is below 40 percent of gross domestic output.
-Government finances have been affected by the eurozone slowdown, pushing up deficits.
+Ukraine’s top individual income tax rate is 20 percent, and the top corporate tax rate is 18 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 37.6 percent of total domestic income.
+Government spending amounts to 48.1 percent of GDP.
+The budget deficit has averaged about 5 percent of GDP over the past three years.
+Public debt exceeds 70 percent of GDP.

 Political instability continues to compound regulatory uncertainty in commercial transactions.
 The labor code is outmoded and lacks flexibility.
 The government influences prices through state-owned enterprises.
 The IMF reports that 740 state-owned enterprises registered losses amounting to about 1 percent of GDP in 2014 and that, as a group, SOEs have accumulated substantial liabilities amounting to more than 12 percent of GDP.

 Ukraine’s average tariff rate is 2.1 percent.
 Government procurement procedures favor local companies.
 Foreign investors may not purchase agricultural land, and the investment framework remains underdeveloped with other sectoral restrictions.
 The Russia–Ukraine conflict continues to interfere with trade and investment flows.
 The large number of non-performing loans continues to be a drag on the banking system.